Axway/amplify-fusion-labs/cloud-integration/README.md

     ```

   ![https client post component setvalue variable1](images/lab4-https-client-post-component-setvalue-variable.png)
-* Activate your integration and create a new Salesforce contact and see the new contact in Hubspot and you should also have a message in your MS Teams channel as follows:
+* Activate your integration and create a new Salesforce contact and see the new contact in Hubspot and you should also have a message in your Microsoft Teams channel as follows:
   ![microsoft teams message](images/lab4-microsoft-teams-message.png)

 Your final flow should like this: